About the Author

 In 2016, Susan’s life changed dramatically after a life-threatening ATV accident left her with severe injuries and a prognosis that she would never walk or run properly again.
 Refusing to accept that prognosis as the final word, she embarked on a seven-year journey of physical rebuilding, spiritual surrender, and developing a new found mental resilience in the process.
 What began as recovery evolved into a complete transformation.
 In June 2025, she achieved her goal of completing the San Diego 100, fulfilling her goal of running 100 miles and ultimately finishing multiple ultra-marathons along the way.

-Passions: Trail running, hiking, personal growth, writing, encouraging others to take their next faithful step forward.
+Passions: I am passionate about trail running, hiking, personal growth, writing, and encouraging others to live with purpose and courage.

 With honesty, vulnerability, and encouragement, Susan shows that every setback can become a steppingstone—and that the most powerful finish lines are the ones that we once thought were impossible.